 Not everyone has an eye for photography, particularly if you’re after trendy/flatlay style images which are quite tricky to create well.
 I would suggest avoiding using these sites, which I know leaves you short of imagery.
 I would recommend;

 - Use Google Images – If you go onto Images, click settings, then advanced search then select ‘free to use or share, even commercially’.
 This covers your back.
 It is also backed up by Google.

 - Ask your photographer to get some similar images – think desks, coffee, laptops, flowers etc. They should be able to create some with the space and props you have.
 You then don’t need to worry about rights – the pictures are yours!
 We recommend Jasmine Punter Photography if you’re stuck for one.

 - Get creative!
 There are plenty of online tutorials that talk you through how to create flatlays, plus a bit of trial and error can work wonders!

 - Purchase photos – We like istockphoto.com for its range and costing of photos where for £19 a month, you can download 10 images a month, more than enough to keep you going!

 Whatever option you choose, please do be careful.
-I would hate for any of you to be caught out with such a crippling fine.
 If you’re concerned, please do feel free to message me and I’ll advise and help where I can.